Sugar Mountain Resort's 32nd annual Oktoberfest

 - Leisa’s Kettle Corn, LLC – Assorted flavors of kettle corn, pork skins, boiled, roasted, & salted peanuts, glazed nuts, and homemade fudge

-- Mutton Creek Forge – Blacksmithing, metal and woodwork
+- Mutton Creek Forge – Custom metal and woodwork

 - Nomadic Graphics – Locally made sublimated t-shirts, laser cut décor, and Christmas ornaments